If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Once you have a clear understanding of this, you can look to improve in each of the channels where you have a presence.

-As you develop your content strategy for 2018, look to create a strong presence on these paid media channels.
+As you develop your content strategy, look to create a strong presence on these paid media channels.

 If possible, dedicate your money to places where your paid promotion will result in an increase in free promotion later on.